 Internationally in Southeast Asia and nationally in Australia, it has been our experiences, that there are limited examples of the successful architectural integration of heritage buildings with contemporary functions.
 This is an area which needs further research and focus in architectural design schools in this region.
 Appropriate, functional and aesthetic solutions enabling a mix of heritage with contemporary design are necessary for a sustainable approach to future built environments.
 To expand understandings of the value of eclectic built forms and what they may offer for contemporary requirements through adpative reuse processes.
 In this sense, "heritage" does not necessarily constitute “old” it could be a notable built form from the last decade and present opporutnites for innovative design solutions for the future.

-We will be involving students in the production of the built cultural heritage drawings/data and our first project will be undertaken in July 2017 in Aceh Indonesia with UniSA students and an international student contingent of Thai, Indonesian and Acehnese students (from their participant Universities) using the VERNADOC method.
-We will be working with all of the NGOs listed previously.
-In addition, we have a Finnish architect attending this first drawing camp from the European organisation of VERNADOC.
+We have involved students in the production of the built cultural heritage drawings/data.
+Our first project was undertaken in July 2017 in Aceh Indonesia with UniSA students and an international student contingent of Thai, Indonesian and Acehnese students (from their participant Universities) using the VERNADOC method.
+We will continue working with all of the NGOs listed previously.
+In addition, we have a Finnish architect who attended this first drawing camp from the European organisation of VERNADOC.

 This is the first Indonesian VERNADOC, prior to this camp the organisation only operated within Thailand and Europe.
 We hope to bring this method to Australia in 2019 to document our built cultural heritage.
 This method is very useful for students to learn how to understand and document buildings through onsite cultural immersion using basic tools and conditions to produce drawings.
 It gives them invaluable insight into the community within which they are working which we define as an architectural ethnographical approach.